PhucXDoan/CrashCourse/README.md

 This isn't a bad thing;
 you just need to make the Git GUI check if there has been any new commits since then.
-The GUI client will sometimes do this automatically, but you can manually recheck by pressing the *"fetch origin"*[^3] button at the top.
+The GUI client will sometimes do this automatically, but you can manually recheck by pressing the *"Fetch origin"*[^3] button at the top.

 <p align="center"><img src="./data/GitHubGUIFetch.png" width="600"></p>